-Paneer is one of the few vegetarian sources of a good amount of protein and calcium.
+Paneer is one of the few vegetarian sources of a good amount of protein, calcium and Vitamin B12.
 Cottage cheese is one of the foods that have a high satiety level; it means it keeps you full for a longer period of time.
 This means you will be able to control your snacking urges quite efficiently.
 Not only that, but paneer will also keep you strong through the lactation phase, which is a big concern for all new moms!
 Paneer can be had in grilled form, like a sandwich.
 Try this grilled paneer sandwich recipe that will be ready in less than 15 minutes.
 This is one of the best and tastiest Indian breakfasts for weight loss.

-Packed with iron and vitamins, ragi helps maintain healthy levels of insulin in the blood, which in turn aids weight loss.
+Packed with iron, calcium and vitamins, ragi helps maintain healthy levels of insulin in the blood, which in turn aids weight loss.
 There is a good reason why ragi is sometimes called the ‘wonder grain’.
 The most significant benefit of ragi comes from the fact that it is too small to be polished.
 Ragi, hence, retains the outer covering or ‘chhilka‘, which contains a lot of good dietary fibre.
 It is also loaded with calcium and has just the right amount of carbohydrates.
 Ragi uttapam can make a light, yet fulfilling and nutritious breakfast.

-Spinach is one of the top low-calorie foods that is also rich in fibre.
+Spinach is one of the top low-calorie foods that are also rich in fibre.
 Much like sprouts, spinach is another food that is very low in calories.
 There are only about 7 to 8 calories in 1 cup of spinach!
 It is, hence, an ideal option to include in your post-pregnancy weight loss diet.
 Finally, the nutrient value of spinach is very high – spinach is one of the best sources of iron; it also contains other essential minerals like magnesium and calcium (which are beneficial for a nursing mother), and is also rich in antioxidants.
 Palak paratha is a traditionally renowned Indian breakfast for weight loss.
 It can be a healthy and yummy way to include spinach in your diet.
 You can even add a stuffing, like mashed paneer, to make a healthier and more filling dish.

 Beetroot is loaded with antioxidants, which helps speed weight loss.
 It also makes for a great low-calorie snack.
 It has a nice crunch which satiates your snacking pangs, and keeps you well-hydrated, because of its high water content.
-Beetroot also has an excellent number of carotenes, folic acid, and Vitamin B-complex (B1, B2, B3 and B6) – all of which presents plenty of benefits for your body, especially in keeping strength during lactation.
+Beetroot also has an excellent number of carotenes, folic acid, and Vitamin B-complex (B1, B2, B3 and B6) – all of which present plenty of benefits for your body, especially in keeping strength during lactation.
 Beetroot can be consumed raw in sliced form, or as a salad.
 If you want something healthy and fulfilling, give this delicious beetroot hummus a try.
 The best part about this hummus is that it can be used as a yummy spread for sandwiches.
 So skip the sugar-laden jam sandwiches for breakfast and spread some healthy hummus onto your slices of bread!

-New-Age Indian Breakfasts to Lose Weight
+New-age Indian Breakfasts to Lose Weight

 Indian breakfasts and the overall Indian diet itself has undergone a lot of changes.
 Indians now have better exposure to the world than never before, and one of the offshoots of globalisation has been the diversification of our diet and our palate.
 The following breakfast items are not traditionally Indian; however, they are now a standard part of the Indian kitchen.
 What’s more, they are great to include in an Indian diet plan to lose weight after pregnancy.